HVML/PurC/README.md

 ```

 Assume you named the enhanced version as `hello-10.hvml`,
-       we can run the two program as two coroutines in parallel by specifying the command line flag `-l`:
+       we can run the program as two coroutines in parallel by specifying the command line flag `-l`:

 ```bash
 $ purc -l hello-10.hvml hello-10.hvml